-However, while this feature is routinely explained by extraordinary reform efforts in these countries spurring productivity growth, the relevant literature does not directly include reform variables in its estimations.
+While the special status of transition economies is routinely explained by reform efforts, or lack thereof, in these countries influencing productivity growth, the relevant literature does not directly include reform variables in its estimations.
 As a consequence, it is in fact unable to identify reform effects.
 What is more, structural reforms are likely to jointly influence p and y.
 So their omission entails an omitted variable problem, with y being endogenous and its estimated coefficient potentially biased and asymptotically inconsistent.
-More specifically, reforms in Central and Eastern European (former) transition economies can be expected to have pushed up both productivity and prices in these countries (cf. Dufrenot and Egert, 2005).
+More specifically, reforms in Central and Eastern European transition economies can be expected to have pushed up both productivity and prices in these countries (cf. Dufrenot and Égert, 2005).
 Thus, the particularly high price-productivity elasticity in the transition context reported by much of the literature could be partly or even entirely due to the omission of reform variables.
+The reverse might be the case for the CIS economies.

-In Appendix A, we exemplify a simple extension to the static BS-based approach to the Penn effect, focussing on real factors and reforms (like Coricelli and Jazbec, 2004 and García-Solanes et al., 2008).
-According to this extended approach, real exchange rate developments react to productivity developments, reform-driven quality improvements and sectoral reallocation, and the competition effect of trade liberalisation.
-While trade liberalisation and competition are per se reform variables, all other variables are also influenced by various reform efforts, and potentially dominated by them - in particular in (former) transition economies.
-Rather than attempting a structural estimation, we take this extended BS approach as motivation to estimate price-productivity-elasticities controlling for reform effort.
+In Appendix A, we exemplify a simple extension to the static BS-based approach to the Penn effect, focussing on real factors and reforms like Coricelli and Jazbec, 2004 and García-Solanes et al., 2008.
+According to this extended approach, real exchange rate developments react to productivity developments, reform-driven quality improvements and sectoral reallocation and the competition effect of trade liberalisation.
+While trade